ILAE Logo

 Compulsive valsalva

-Compulsive valsalva can cause frequent syncope in people with learning disability, particularly those with autism.
+Compulsive valsalva can cause frequent syncope in people with developmental impairment, particularly those with autism.
 Individuals learn that through hyperventilation, followed by breath holding and a valsalva manoeuvre they can self-induce a syncope.
 It is presumed that this produces a pleasurable sensation.
 These children may also have epileptic seizures, a particular example being Rett syndrome.
 Video is invaluable in making the diagnosis.

 Neurological syncope